 The allocated adoption social worker will carry out a home study of the applicants, which should be completed within 8 months of the receipt of the application.
 (The allocated worker must fulfil the qualifications and experience criteria set out in Adoption Panel Procedure, Reports to Adoption Panel).

-The assessment is carried out in the same way as for domestic adopters and the same procedures should be followed as set out in the relevant sections of Assessment and Approvals of Prospective Adopters Procedure.
+The assessment is carried out in the same way as for domestic adopters and the same procedures should be followed as set out in the relevant sections of Recruitment, Assessment and Approvals of Prospective Adopters Procedure.